 Daniel Way Creek Stabilization Project

-The City is in the beginning phase of a stream channel stabilization project adjacent to Daniel Way.
-The stream channel has down-cut, there are areas of severe erosion along its banks and has begun to undermine she curb along the road.
+The City is undertaking a stream channel stabilization project along Three Sisters Creek, adjacent to Daniel Way.
+There are areas of severe erosion along the banks of the creek and stream, and it has begun to undermine the curb along the road.

 This spring, surveyors, biologists and arborists will begin their field work.
 The design and permitting is expected to take place through early 2023.